Emmett Till: Trial

 The defense sought to cast doubt on the identity of the body pulled from the river.
 They said it could not be positively identified, and they questioned whether Till was dead at all.
 The defense also asserted that although Bryant and Milam had taken Till from his great-uncle's house, they had released him that night.
 The defense attorneys attempted to prove that Mose Wright—who was addressed as "Uncle Mose" by the prosecution and "Mose" by the defense—could not identify Bryant and Milam as the men who took Till from his cabin.
 They noted that only Milam's flashlight had been in use that night, and no other lights in the house were turned on.
 Milam and Bryant had identified themselves to Wright the evening they took Till; Wright said he had only seen Milam clearly.
 Wright's testimony was considered remarkably courageous.
 It may have been the first time in the South that a black man had testified to the guilt of a white man in court—and lived.

 Journalist James Hicks, who worked for the black news wire service, the National Negro Publishers Association (later renamed the National Newspaper Publishers Association), was present in the courtroom; he was especially impressed that Wright stood to identify Milam, pointing to him and saying "There he is", (Note: The trial transcript says "There he is", although witnesses recall variations of "Dar he", "Thar he", or "Thar's the one".
 Wright's family protested that Mose Wright was made to sound illiterate by newspaper accounts and insisted he said "There he is."
 (Mitchell, 2007)) calling it a historic moment and one filled with "electricity".
 A writer for the New York Post noted that following his identification, Wright sat "with a lurch which told better than anything else the cost in strength to him of the thing he had done".
 A reporter who covered the trial for the New Orleans Times-Picayune said it was "the most dramatic thing I saw in my career".

-Mamie Till-Bradley testified that she had instructed her son to watch his manners in Mississippi and that should a situation ever come to his being asked to get on his knees to ask forgiveness of a white person, he should do it without a thought.
+Mamie Till-Bradley testified that she had instructed her son to watch his manners in Mississippi and that should a situation ever come to him being asked to get on his knees to ask forgiveness of a white person, he should do it without a thought.
 The defense questioned her identification of her son in the casket in Chicago and a $400 life insurance policy she had taken out on him.